-Per the ANSI method, square footage can be measured from the outside of the home, but that will not provide the actual livable area, as measuring from the home’s exterior will include wall space.
+Per the ANSI method, square footage can be measured outside the home, but that will not provide the actual livable area, as measuring from the home’s exterior will include wall space.
 Measuring from the inside of the home excludes the area between the wall and the home’s exterior, providing an accurate number as to the actual livable area.

 Which tools should I use to calculate the square footage of a house?

-When calculating square footage, real estate agents typically use a laser distance measurer, which is an electronic tool that is easier and less cumbersome to use than a measuring tape.
+When calculating square footage, real estate agents typically use a laser distance measurer, an electronic tool that is easier and less cumbersome to use than a measuring tape.
 To use the laser distance measurer, place the device on one wall and aim it at the wall directly across from it.
 The device will then display the square footage on the screen.

 If you don’t have a laser distance measurer, you can also calculate square footage with the following: